ESMA3000/LRU-cache-in-Golang/README.md

-# LRU Cache Implementation in Go
+# Array based LRU Cache Implementation in Go

 A Least Recently Used (LRU) cache implementation with both CLI and TCP server interfaces.